bobby-he/bobby-he.github.io/index.md

 I enjoyed interning at [Samsung Research UK](https://research.samsung.com/sruk) hosted by Mete Ozay from July 2021 to April 2022, and am looking forward to interning with James Martens at [DeepMind](http://deepmind.com/) in the summer of 2022.

-In my spare time I like to: play and perform violin ([example](https://www.youtube.com/watch?v=CueoUhu-Spw) banger); play and follow various sports such as football (Liverpool in particular) or tennis; and sketch.
+In my spare time I like to: play and perform violin (e.g. this [banger](https://www.youtube.com/watch?v=CueoUhu-Spw)); play and follow various sports such as football (Liverpool in particular) or tennis; and sketch.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">